older gentleman and adult grandson looking at paperwork as a benefit counselor types on a computerPowers of Attorney and Conservatorships

 In witness whereof, I hereunto set my hand and official seal."

-Even if a member has a durable power of attorney on file, the member may still act on his or her own with regard to his or her PSRS/PEERS membership.
+Even if PSRS/PEERS has a durable power of attorney on file for you, you may still act on your own regarding your PSRS/PEERS membership.

 • Conservatorship